How to Be an Active Patient

-Follow your health care provider's instructions.
-Be sure to take any medicine
+Follow your healthcare provider's instructions.
+Be sure to take any medicine prescribed,

-prescribed, as scheduled.
-Follow any other physical and dietary regimens he or
+as scheduled.
+Follow any other physical and dietary regimens he or she recommends.

-she recommends.
-If you feel worse or you don't believe the treatment is working,
+If you feel worse or you don't believe the treatment is working, call your healthcare

-Listen carefully to what your health care provider says about your condition.
+Listen carefully to what your healthcare provider says about your condition.
+This

-This is as important as giving him or her a correct evaluation of your health.
+is as important as giving him or her a correct evaluation of your health.
+Take notes

 Be ready to answer specific questions.
-Your health care provider needs to
+Your healthcare provider needs to know your

-Advise your health care provider if you're pregnant.
-This will affect the
+Advise your healthcare provider if you're pregnant.
+This will affect the treatment

-Take all medications exactly as directed.
-Taking more of a medication could be
+Take all medicines exactly as directed.
+Taking more of a medicine could be dangerous.

-dangerous.
-Taking less of a medication could delay your recovery.
+Taking less of a medicine could delay your recovery.

-smoking, limit your alcohol intake, improve your diet, get enough rest, and exercise
+your alcohol intake, improve your diet, get enough rest, and exercise regularly.
+These

-regularly.
-These can improve your body’s immunity and your body's ability to
+can improve your body’s immunity and your body's ability to heal itself.

 Learn about your condition